plone/training/docs/mastering-plone/what_is_plone.md

 This is the backend of the CMS.
 Indeed it is a collection of Python packages extending a Zope application.

-Plone adds to a Zope application: workflows, a framework to define content types, the feature to maintain multi language content, a catalog indexing content, and many more features.
+Plone adds to a Zope application: workflows, a framework to define content types, the feature to maintain multi-language content, a catalog indexing content, and many more features.

 (what-is-plone-traversal-architecture-rest-api-label)=

 ### REST API

-{doc}`plone6docs:plone.restapi/docs/source/index`
+The Plone {doc}`plone6docs:plone.restapi/docs/source/index`
 is a hypermedia API to access Plone content using REST (Representational State Transfer).

-It is used to connect the Volto frontend with Plone backend.
+It is used to connect the Volto frontend with the Plone backend.

 (volto-basics-label)=

-### Volto Frontend
+### Volto frontend

-[Volto](https://github.com/plone/volto) is the default frontend for Plone 6 written in ReactJS.
+[Volto](https://github.com/plone/volto) is the default frontend for Plone 6, built using the React library.
 It uses the REST API to communicate with the backend and offers a modern editing experience.

 Here are some basics that you need to understand if you are new to Volto:

-- All data is stored in Plone backend.
+- All data is stored in the Plone backend.
-  The Volto frontend comes in to display and edit the content.
+  The Volto frontend provides the user interface to display and edit the content.
-- Volto is built in [ReactJS](https://www.reactjs.dev), a modern Javascript Framework.
+- Volto is built in [React](https://www.react.dev), a Javascript library for creating web components.
-- Volto uses {doc}`plone6docs:plone.restapi/docs/source/index` to communicate with the Plone backend.
+- Volto uses the Plone {doc}`plone6docs:plone.restapi/docs/source/index` to communicate with the Plone backend.
 - Volto is installed separately from the Plone backend.
   See chapter {ref}`installation-install-frontend-label` for instructions.
 - Volto runs in a different process than the Plone backend.
   By default Volto runs on port 3000.
 If you start Volto with `make start` you can see the frontend on <http://localhost:3000>.
   The Plone backend runs by default on <http://localhost:8080>
-- You create a new Plone instance in an already set up Zope environment via the backend.
-  This is by now not possible in Volto.
-- Volto takes advantage of [Semantic UI React components](https://react.semantic-ui.com/) to compose most of the views.
+- Volto uses [Semantic UI React components](https://react.semantic-ui.com/) to compose most of the views.
 - The Volto default theme is based on Semantic UI theme and is called [Pastanaga](https://www.youtube-nocookie.com/embed/wW9mTl1Tavc?t=133s&privacy_mode=1).
-- Same as Plone Classic, Volto is highly extendable with add-ons for further features.
+- Same as Plone Blicca, Volto is highly extendable with add-ons for further features.
-- Existing Volto components are customizable with a technology similar to `z3c.jbot` called {ref}`volto-overrides-componentshadowing-label`.
+- Existing Volto components are customizable with a technique called {ref}`volto-overrides-componentshadowing-label`.
-- Volto provides server side rendering (SSR), important for SEO-purposes.
+- Volto provides server-side rendering (SSR), important for SEO-purposes.
 - Volto aims to provide 100% of the features of the current Plone backend.
-  Not all features of Plone are implemented in Volto yet.
+  However, a few features of Plone are not implemented in Volto yet.
 - Volto provides additional functionality that Plone does not have.
 - For example Volto features the Pastanaga Editor, allowing you to visually compose a page using blocks.
   This feature is enabled for content types that have the behavior `volto.blocks` enabled.